 A first-degree burn is a very minor injury.
-Again, most first-degree burns are analogous to a sunburn.
+Again, most first-degree burns are analogous to sunburn.
 So it is not surprising that we don't find many reported settlements or verdicts based on first-degree burns.

 - Bradley v.
 Timko (2013 Maryland): In this case the Plaintiff was in a car accident and alleged, among other injuries, that deployment of the airbag caused first-degree burns to his hands.
 The jury awarded $7,700 in damages for the first-degree burns.

 - Marshall, Pro Ami v.
 Battle (2001 Maryland): A five-year-old suffered second-degree burns to 5% of his body from water in a shower that was too hot.
 A lawsuit was brought against the landlord and claims were settled for $4,000.
 This settlement is light for sure.
-But you have to keep in mind in cases like this that you do not know how strong the plaintiff's case was that the defendant was responsible in the first place.
-The average settlement value for second-degree burns on a five-year-old should be much higher if responsibility is clearly established.
+But you have to keep in mind in cases like this that you do not know how strong the plaintiff's case was and that the defendant was responsible in the first place.
+The average settlement value for second-degree burns on a five-year-old should be much higher if responsibility is established.

 - Pasina v.
 ACG Texas Holdings LLC (2017 Texas): Plaintiff suffered a second-degree burn on her fingers from overly hot syrup at an IHOP restaurant.
 The claims were settled for $7,000.

 - Ramirez v.
 Westwind Development Inc. (2017 Texas): Improperly installed gas valve for dryer resulted in an explosion causing second-degree burns to 20% of Plaintiff's body.
 The burns permanently scarred his face.
 He also injured his hip and back and had to undergo surgery.
 A jury awarded damages of $6.9 million.